Contactless Curbside Park and Pick Up

 Yes, patrons must hold a library card registered with Hampton Community Library to use curbside pickup.
 If you do not have a regular library card, we can create one for you.
 Call the library and our staff will place your new library card in the bag with your materials.
 You may also register for a library card online here.
-Registering online will allow you to create an electronic library card that can be used to check out books both online and in person when libraries reopen.
+Registering online will allow you to create an electronic library card that can be used to check out books both online and in person.

 What materials are available for pickup?

 All physical materials currently on the shelf at Hampton Community Library are available, including books, DVDs, etc. We are unable to do interlibrary loan at this time.

 What if I have fines or I am over the checkout limit?

 Library staff can override fine restrictions and checkout limits during the pandemic response.
 If you would like to pay your fines, our online payment system is still available.
 Click here to login to your account to pay your fines online.